helixml/helix/README.md

 # helix

 Private GenAI platform.
-Deploy Open AI in your own data center or VPC and retain complete data security & control.
+Deploy the best of open AI in your own data center or VPC and retain complete data security & control.

 Including support for fine-tuning models that's as easy as drag'n'drop.